Welcome

 • Forwarding the goals of inclusivity, diversity and racial justice and actively promoting an environment of inclusivity for people from different backgrounds, color, beliefs, religions, nationalities, and socio-economic status

-• Support of black, indigenous, people of color (BIPOC), lesbian, gay, bisexual, transgender, questioning persons, queer, other (LGBTQQ+), and women.
+• Support of women, black, indigenous, people of color, lesbian, gay, bisexual, transgender, questioning persons, queer, and other identities.

 • A zero tolerance policy towards racist, homophobic, transphobic, and sexist attitudes and behavior.

-• Cooperative and collaborative approaches in cultural resources research, preservation, and education that integrate cross-boundary knowledge and expertise from diverse professional, institutional, and public sources (BIPOC, LGBTQQ+, women, and others) while actively engaging the community through outreach and providing a platform for diverse voices to be heard and included in all DARG activities.
+• Cooperative and collaborative approaches in cultural resources research, preservation, and education that integrate cross-boundary knowledge and expertise from diverse professional, institutional, and public sources while actively engaging the community through outreach and providing a platform for diverse voices to be heard and included in all DARG activities.

 Current Work